Donnerstagnacht/polity_old/README.md

 Reset your backend environment before running the e2e test by executing the <code>resetinfrastructureAutomatic.bat</code> file.
 Otherwise, run <code>npm run e2e_open</code> to open the Cypress test runner and execute tests without resetting your Supabase environment.
 Run <code>npm run e2e_run</code> to run the e2e test in your command line.

 <h1>Naming conventions</h1>
-PostgreSQL code and code or variables which are used to call PostgreSQL functions, should be written in lower case with underscores e.g. <code>a_variable_for_a_postgres functions.</code> For purely frontend related variables and code camelCase is used e.g. <code>aVariableForTheFrontend</code>
+PostgreSQL code and code or variables which are used to call PostgreSQL functions, should be written in lower case with underscores e.g. <code>a_variable_for_a_postgres functions.</code> For purely frontend related variables and code camelCase is used e.g. <code>aVariableForTheFrontend</code>.
+HTML elements used for testing should either contain the <code>data-cy="element-name"</code> attribute or an id with the postfix <code>cy</code>, e.g. <code>id="element-name-cy"</code>.
 <br>
 In general, use speaking names and choose a longer more specific name over a short unspecific name.